-Student Diversity and Inclusion – High School Programs
+Office of Student Empowerment and Engagement – High School Programs

-The Office of Student Diversity and Inclusion hosts HPREP annually during January and February for high school students across the DFW Metroplex.
+The Office of Student Empowerment and Engagement hosts HPREP annually during January and February for high school students across the DFW Metroplex.
 This five-week program, for 10th- through 12th-graders, exposes students to science and medicine through a variety of workshops, mentoring sessions, and hands-on activities.
 The program is limited to 150 students, with a high concentration of underrepresented minorities in medicine and/or economically disadvantaged individuals.

 The Mayor’s Intern Fellows Program is an eight-week, paid summer internship program introducing students from public and charter high schools to careers and employment opportunities in industries, companies, government agencies, and nonprofits where they have expressed interest.
 Facilitated by nonprofit Education is Freedom, the program provides all student fellows with exemplary professional training in résumé building, interviewing, business communication, professional dress and etiquette, financial literacy, and career choices.